stormid/storm-tech-test-dotnet/README.md

 Each commit you make should relate to a single task.
 A more complex task may have many commits; this is up to you.

-:warning: Please do not submit a pull request for your branch.
+:warning: Please do not submit a pull request for your branch. :warning:

 The tasks below are not a test.
 They are there to act as a discussion starter, to see what your approach to each problem might be.